lsst-uk/lasair-lsst/common/src/README.md

 Unit test is `tests/unit/common/src/test_manage_status.py`

+The symbol * in the below means the node number: 0,1,2,3 for the ingest or filter cluster

 This is where it is used:

 - `pipeline/ingest/ingest.py` **add**
     - `today_alert`: Number of alerts seen by the ingest module today
     - `today_diaSource`: Number of diaSources put in Cassandra today
+    - `icutout_*`: Time spend today storing cutouts in this node
+    - `icassandra_*`: Time spend today storing Rubin data packets in this node
+    - `ikafka_*`: Time spend today pushing kafka in this node
+    - `itotal_*`: Total time spent today in this ingest node

 - `pipeline/filter/consume_alerts.py` **add**
     - `today_filter`: Number of alerts seen by the filter module today